Learn more about South African culture in this guide to the cultural makeup of the Rainbow Nation.

 Ethnic groups in South Africa

 Among the Black population, there are four major ethnic groups: Nguni, Sotho, Shangaan-Tsonga, and Venda.
-There are also many subgroups; Zulu and Xhosa are the largest.
+There are also many subgroups of South African people; Zulu and Xhosa are the largest.
 Some 60% of the White population is of Afrikaans descent and most of the remaining 40% are of British descent.

 The middle class is predominantly white.
 However, this is changing with increasing numbers of black, colored, and Indian people entering the middle class.
 Their lifestyles are similar to those in Western Europe, North America, and Australasia and they frequently travel or study abroad.